 One week of beach camping on the Eurobodalla and Sapphire Coasts (N.S.W South Coast down to the Victorian border) – you can read about that amazing adventure here.

-We continued our Housesitting in the N.S.W.
+We finished the month housesitting in the N.S.W.
 Southern Highlands.

 June – July

 Housesitting in the Bellarine in Victoria.
-We’ll be staying on a 5-acre property and pet sitting 3 dogs, 10 goats, and 20 chickens.
-We can’t wait!
-With two months to explore the area, we want to see as much of the area as possible.
-Of course, housesitting responsibilities come first.
-Honestly, it will be good to catch our breath and plan for our next phase, get some writing done… and spend time taking the dogs on long walks.
+We stayed on a 5-acre property and pet sitting 3 dogs, 10 goats, and 20 chickens.
+It was amazing.
+With two months to explore the area, we saw as much of the area as possible.
+Of course, the housesitting responsibilities came first.
+Honestly, it was good to catch our breath and plan for our next phase, got some writing done… and spent time taking the dogs on long walks.

 August – October